dmarket7/redux-microblog/README.md

 # Redux Microblog

-This app was created at Rithm School.
+This is CRUD based blog app.

-Some of the core technologies used to build this app:
+Some of the core technologies used:
 * React
 * React router
 * React Redux